Key West, FL

-COAST GUARD GROUP KEY WEST is a Seventh Coast Guard District unit.
-GROUP KEY WEST'S area of responsibility (AOR) encompasses the area just south of Miami down to the Yucatan Channel.
+COAST GUARD SECTOR KEY WEST is a Seventh Coast Guard District unit.
+SECTOR KEY WEST'S area of responsibility (AOR) encompasses the area just south of Miami down to the Yucatan Channel.
 The Group includes three stations:

 Their missions include search and rescue, maritime law enforcement and aids to navigation.

-The GROUP also includes six (6) 110 foot "Island" class patrol boats:
+The SECTOR also includes six (6) 110 foot "Island" class patrol boats: